jeremytammik/tbc/a/2019_cefsharp_roundtrip.md

 <iframe width="480" height="270" src="https://www.youtube.com/embed/TPxJtKob7Js?si=QoImAfogIIMdU5Sp" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 </center>

-> In this video I narrate a drone tour of our entire 250 acre farm showcasing some of the swale, dam, dugout, aquaculture, livestock food forest, cover cropping and other permaculture systems we have on our regenerative farm.
+> In this video I narrate a drone tour of our entire 250-acre farm showcasing some of the swale, dam, dugout, aquaculture, livestock food forest, cover cropping and other permaculture systems we have on our regenerative farm.